matplotlib/matplotlib/doc/users/next_whats_new/xtick_ytick_rotation_modes.rst

 A new feature has been added for handling rotation of xtick and ytick labels more intuitively.
-The new `rotation modes <matplotlib.text.Text.set_rotation_mode>` "xtick" and "ytick" automatically adjusts the alignment of rotated tick labels, so that the texts point towards their anchor point, i.e. ticks.
+The new `rotation modes <matplotlib.text.Text.set_rotation_mode>` "xtick" and "ytick" automatically adjust the alignment of rotated tick labels, so that the texts point towards their anchor point, i.e. ticks.
 This works for all four sides of the plot (bottom, top, left, right), reducing the need for manual adjustments when rotating labels.